cloudtoid/interprocess/README.md

 subscriber.TryDequeue(messageBuffer, out var message);
 ```

-### Upgrading to 3.0 alpha

-Version 3 is an **alpha prerelease**.
-APIs and the shared-memory protocol may change between alpha releases.
-Drain the queue, stop all participants, and recreate it when upgrading between alpha versions.

-Version 3 changes the shared-memory protocol to fix a publisher reservation race that could overwrite
-unread messages after the write position wrapped.
-All publishers and subscribers for a queue must
-upgrade together.
-Drain the old queue and stop its participants before switching.
-Version 3 uses
-separate memory and semaphore names: v2 and v3 participants using the same queue name cannot exchange
-messages, and existing queued messages are not migrated automatically.

-The buffer and MMF remain circular and fixed in size.
-Logical byte positions increase monotonically;
-physical addresses still wrap at the buffer capacity.
-Reservations use the existing 64-bit compare-and-swap,
-with no new publisher lock or CPU requirement.

-Positions never reset while participants remain connected.
-If a reservation would overflow a signed
-64-bit position, `TryEnqueue` throws `OverflowException` before modifying the queue.
-Accepted messages
-can still drain; move all participants to a fresh queue to continue.
-The lifetime limit is approximately
-9.22 exabytes of reserved bytes, including message headers and padding (about 29 years at 10 GB/s).

-### Receiving messages

-Starting with 2.1, `TryDequeue` no longer takes a cancellation token.
-Use
-`TryDequeue(out message)` or `TryDequeue(buffer, out message)`.
-It returns `false` immediately
-when the queue is empty, another reader owns the lock, or the next publisher has not finished writing.
-`Dequeue(cancellationToken)` and `Dequeue(buffer, cancellationToken)` still wait and honor cancellation.

-When a publisher has an unfinished reservation, the subscriber retains its read lock and the existing
-ten-second recovery deadline between attempts.
-Keep polling or dispose the subscriber when finished;
-otherwise other subscribers may wait for the lock to expire.
-Recovery can discard messages behind a
-crashed publisher, as before.
-Discarded bytes are cleared before their space is released, so old ready
-headers cannot be mistaken for new messages after the ring wraps.

-Recovery assumes abandoned participants will not resume accessing the discarded memory.
-A timeout
-cannot distinguish a crash from a long pause: a publisher or a reader that resumes after its space or
-read lock has been reclaimed can still corrupt the queue.
-Clearing and checking ownership do not fence
-those late accesses; this remains a limitation of the current recovery protocol.

-### Queue lifetime

-Dispose each publisher and subscriber when finished.
-The queue, including unread messages, stays alive
-while any participant remains.
-After the last participant is disposed, the backing memory and named
-semaphore are removed.
-If the last process is forcibly terminated, the next connection resets the
-abandoned resources and starts with an empty queue.

-Publisher disposal stops new enqueue calls and waits for in-flight calls to finish before releasing
-shared memory and the semaphore. `TryEnqueue` throws `ObjectDisposedException` once admission closes.

-Subscriber disposal stops new reads, cancels blocking reads, and waits for admitted reads before releasing
-resources.
-Calls rejected because the subscriber is disposed continue to throw `OperationCanceledException`.

-All participants must use the same queue name, storage path, and capacity.
-On Unix, keep the storage
-directory in place while queues are active; creation and cleanup use advisory file locks on that directory
-and the backing files.
-Stop all participants before upgrading to this lifecycle implementation.

 ## Sample

 To see a sample implementation of a publisher and a subscriber process, try out the following two projects.
 You can run them side by side and see them in action: